shinjam3/standard_apparel/README.md

 1. On the terminal with the "retail_backend" directory, run "node loadCatalog.js".
 This will insert the clothing catalog into the database.
 1. Afterwards, in the "retail_frontend" terminal, run "npm start" to run the front-end website.
 1. Finally, in the "retail_backend" terminal, run "node index.js" to run the back-end server.
+1. To close the program on the terminals, simply close both terminals.

 ## To run tests: